ronb12/EchoChat/public/icons/README.md

 ## Icon Design

 The icons should feature:
-- EchoChat logo (💬 or custom design)
+- EchoDynamo logo (💬 or custom design)
 - Consistent color scheme matching the app
 - High quality and crisp at all sizes
 - Transparent background for PNG files